-Cleaning Jewelry Tips & Techniques
+Cleaning Jewelry Invest Tips

-Cleaning jewelry at regular intervals and keeping it in a dust-free environment, will help to prolong the life of your jewelry and keep it in the best possible condition.
-This in turn, will increase its desirability and value, and we all want that - right?
-There are some methods of cleaning jewelry though that can be positively harmful to Antique jewelry.
-Whether it's cleaning
+Cleaning jewelry at regular intervals and stored in a dust-free environment will help to prolong the life of your jewelry and keep it in the best possible condition.
+This, in turn, will increase its desirability and value.
+Interested to know your Jewelry Value?

 AMBER